 EPR Version 1.1 was composed on the basis of an online expert survey under the label Expert Survey of Ethnic Groups (ESEG).
 Nearly one hundred country and regional experts were asked to identify the ethnic categories most salient for national politics in each country.
 Thus, our coders composed a list of all politically relevant ethnic groups (as defined below) in a country, irrespective of their size.
 As explicated below, EPR's flexible framework allows this group list to change over time in order to account for possible shifts of the most relevant ethnic cleavages within a country.
-Each country coding was then reviewed and evaluated by the EPR Management Committee and in region-specific workshops to ensure inter-coder reliability and global consistency in the implementation of the coding rules.
-In some cases of disagreements, additional country experts were consulted.
-The three subsequent update processes followed the same basic principles.
+Each country coding was then reviewed and evaluated by the EPR Management Committee and in region-specific workshops to ensure inter-coder tries are Bahamas, Barbados, Belize, Brunei, Cape Verde, Comoros, Equatorial Guinea, Iceland, Luxembourg, Maldives, Malta, Qatar, Solomon Islands, Suriname, Tibet and Zanzibar.

-3EPR-ETH includes occupied territories which are de-facto controlled by another state and counts them as part of the occupying state.
+&lt;sup>3EPR-ETH includes occupied territories which are de-facto controlled by another state and counts them as part of the occupying state.
 This is the case, for example, with the Gaza Strip and West Bank in Israel, Western Sahara in Morocco, Namibia in South Africa before 1990, etc. Overseas colonies, however, were not included.

-4The newly included countries are Bahrain, Bhutan, Cyprus, Djibouti, Fiji, Guyana, Mauritius, and Singapore.
+&lt;sup>4The newly included countries are Bahrain, Bhutan, Cyprus, Djibouti, Fiji, Guyana, Mauritius, and Singapore.